 But oh, the subtleties.
 The gray zones of life, which is pretty much where human existence resides.
 It’s here you take the true post-cancer assessment.
 No, I won’t die soon (knock on wood).
-Yes, I survived treatment, albeit fatter from it and with less hair.
+Yes, I survived treatment, albeit fatter and with less hair.
 But that’s all good.
-I can eat fewer donuts and grow my hair out.
+I can lose weight and grow my hair out.

 But the fallout.
 It is painful, but I will tell you about it.

 First, let’s talk about pain medication, kids.
 When you get cancer, you will almost surely get opiate-based pain medicine at some point.
 And if you take pain medicine, biology kicks in after a set amount of time and physical dependence is assured.
 This is the not-so-miraculous side of Big Pharma.
 Yes, you get relief, but when you want to stop, it’s possible you end up sick from withdrawals.
 Or, you may start taking more than prescribed because opiates feel pretty damn good.
 I’ve heard of it happening in kindly older gentlemen without prior substance abuse issues and stage 4 breast cancer patients whose death is imminent.